dinphil/code-weekend/Markdown/Code Weekend.md

 ###What is a NodeJS app?

 Node is a very common Javascript-based web framework.
 In other words, it's a structure for making websites that many people use where the app/server logic is written mostly in Javascript.
 It's great because it has modules, which are bits of code other people write that can easily be added to give new functionality to your app.
-NodeJS has the most modules of any modern web framework, and that's part of what makes it really great for writing webapps fast.
+NodeJS has the most modules of most modern web frameworks, and that's part of what makes it really great for writing webapps fast.

 ###The Anatomy of a Node app